 Are Nasal Sprays Safe for Children?

 You may be wondering if nasal sprays are safe for babies or not?
-While most decongestant nasal sprays can provide immediate relief to your child, but sometimes they may have a negative effect too; it might worsen the congestion once you stop the medication.
-This is why it is always said saline nasal spray for babies is the best as they do not contain any medication, but to unblock the nose, salt water should be used.
+While most decongestant nasal sprays can provide immediate relief to your child, sometimes they may have a negative effect too.
+They might worsen the congestion once you stop the medication.
+That’s why it is always recommended to use saline nasal sprays for babies as they do not contain any medication.

 Do Allergic Nasal Sprays Affect a Child’s Growth?

 Some children need to use nasal sprays to manage the symptoms of their allergies.
-These are often the steroid sprays, and they have been known to affect the growth of a child.
+These are often steroid sprays, which are known to affect the growth of the child.
 Allergic rhinitis is the most prevalent allergy that requires the use of these nasal sprays.
 The sprays that contain the ingredient beclomethasone are known to slow down the growth rate in children.
-However, if the nasal spray has Nasonex (mometasone) as the main active ingredient, it makes the spray harmless and does not impact the growth of a child.
+However, if the nasal spray has Nasonex (mometasone) as the main active ingredient, it makes the spray harmless and does not impact the growth of the child.